sztrzask/maklipsa.github.io/_posts/2016-12-05-How-to-calculate-17-billion-similarities.md

 ### Using domain knowledge for optimization

 I know that vectors are very [sparse](https://en.wikipedia.org/wiki/Sparse_array).
-In average one recipe has ~150 non-zero values in a almost 2.2k long array.
+In average one recipe has ~150 non-zero values in an almost 2.2k long array.
 I am wasting time multiplying zero.
 Let's remove them.

 ### Use a dictionary